aleksandramedina/aleksandramedina.github.io/about.md

 permalink: /about/
 ---

+I believe my strength lies in my ability to see the best in things.
+Then I combine these seemingly separate details into a unique solution.

 I’m a student at NYU’s Interactive Media Program where I work both on my design and technical coding skills.